Generated lower-valley Washington river scene representing the South Fork Snoqualmie River near North Bend, not an exact location photo

 Before you leave.

-Start with the Dahlgren and Tanner Landing public corridor and fish one compact stretch well instead of wandering the whole valley.
+Start with the Dahlgren and Tanner Landing public area and fish one compact stretch well instead of wandering the whole valley.

-North Bend is the lower town-edge public-access reach tied to the 12144000 gauge, while Garcia is the colder upstream canyon-style corridor.
+North Bend is the lower town-edge public-access reach tied to the 12144000 gauge, while Garcia is the colder upstream canyon-style area.

 Skip when water temperature is rising, the gauge shows floodplain-style push, or the public edges are too crowded to fish responsibly.